 How to cook frozen okra

 Frozen okra is great for stews and soups.
 I usually throw in the okra right out of the frozen bag, without thawing them.
-This way, the okra stay crispy and retain their unique texture.
+This way, the okra stays crispy and retains its unique texture.

 How to cook canned okra

 I have only used the canned okra once and that was for a southern casserole dish.
-Its not a recipe on my blog (yet), but, it did turn out well.
-If you can’t get fresh okra, use canned version.
+It’s not a recipe on my blog (yet), but, it did turn out well.
+If you can’t get fresh okra, use the canned version.

 Can okra be frozen?